-3 credits-This course provides the core foundation for supporting network based servers.
-Students will learn the skills necessary to install, configure, customize, optimize, network, integrate and troubleshoot a server based operating system.
-Students will study the design, implementation, and support a Network Server network including specialized servers that are common to most networks.
+3 credits-This course provides the core foundation for supporting network-based servers.
+Students will learn the skills necessary to install, configure, customize, optimize, network, integrate and troubleshoot a Windows Server operating system.
+Students will study the design, implementation, and support of a network server network including specialized servers that are common to most networks.